 The thrills and spills of student life, the start of a career, an up and down love life – in my twenties, these things all put childhood interests on a back burner.
 Fast forward to forty, and, thank God, the mid-life crisis struck with a vengeance.
 Where had my inner Nina gone, I wailed, as I reflected on a life which seemed to consist of washing small boys’ pants and being late for work.
 So I picked up my bic biro and a fancy notebook, and I started to write.

-I haven’t stopped writing since, and my poetry has now featured in Light Magazine, Lighten Up Online, The New Verse News and Snakeskin Poetry.
+I haven’t stopped writing since, and my poetry has now featured in Light Magazine, Lighten Up Online, The New Verse News, Snakeskin Poetry, and Ink, Sweat and Tears.
 With fun at its heart (and the odd serious moment), my poetry is my favourite therapy.
 I hope it provides a little therapy for you too.